 How Hobie Came to the Sanctuary

 Hobie was once a privately owned pet in Asheboro, North Carolina, where he was kept in a 8x8 dog crate.
 His former owners found that once Hobie started to mature he became very aggressive toward the owner's husband.
 Hobie also had a bad habit of ingesting household objects, such as socks, that would require surgery to remove.
 When his family decided they could no longer care for him, they contacted Carolina Tiger Rescue.
 Hobie now enjoys his large outdoor enclosure where he is free to be a serval.

 Hobie has a bad habit of trying to eat inedible objects.
 Keepers have had to remove items from his enclosure more than once when Hobie decided to try to eat something that he shouldn't.
 Hobie enjoys his peaceful enclosure off the tour path, though he does love to come up and greet his adoptive parent, volunteers, staff, and keepers when they stop to visit.

 Hobie is the typical size for a male serval, weighing around 30 pounds.
 Hobie has the distinctive yellowish, spotted coat that makes some guests think they are seeing cheetahs.

-North Carolina is one of five states were it is still legal to own a non-native species.
+North Carolina is one of four states were it is still legal to own a non-native species.
 In other words, it is legal in North Carolina to own a lion, tiger, or other wild cat.
 Hobie's story is a direct result of this lack of legislation.
 Due to how easily animals such as Hobie can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animal's life, that this isn't a good idea.
 Animals such as Hobie deserve to be respected as the wild animals they are.